ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 - For the FMM based methods, more near field contributions is included @yan2018flexibly.

-The recently developed methods including
+Some recently developed methods offer potential solutions to this challenge, including:
 - Anisotropic truncation kernel method @greengard2018anisotropic
 - Periodic FMM @jiang2023jcp
 - Dual-space multilevel kernel-splitting method @greengard2023dual

-offer potential solutions to this challenge, but these methods have not yet been extended to handle quasi-2D systems.
+However, these methods have not yet been extended to handle quasi-2D systems.

 == The algorithm